Vasile Buhăescu

-Vasile Buhăescu (born 2 February 1988) is a Romanian professional footballer who plays as a striker.
+Vasile Buhăescu (born 2 February 1988) is a Romanian professional footballer who plays as a striker for Liga III side CSM Vaslui.

 Club career

 He started his career at the second team of the Vaslui, FCM Huși, but in October 2005, he was selected by Mircea Rednic to play in the first team.
 His first match was against Pandurii Târgu-Jiu, and he was seen then as a great star.
 In his first season he failed to score a goal.

 In the next season, he started playing more, and at the final season, he played 24 games.

 At the beginning of the new season, he was linked by FCSB, but Adrian Porumboiu rejected the 1 million offer, saying that in a few years he would be worth four times as much.
 He started in the first 11 in the new season, but because of his injuries, he failed to play more than ten games.
 His only goal in this season was in a draw, against UTA Arad.

 Because of his lack of matches, he was loaned to Concordia Chiajna in winter 2010, for free.
 In 2011, he was loaned to CSMS Iași and Petrolul Ploiești.
 He helped Petrolul gain promotion to Liga I. In the summer of 2011 he returned to FC Vaslui.
 In the 2011/2012 season he helped FC Vaslui to qualify for the first time ever in the Europa League group stages.
 In the same season he scored two goals in Liga I.

 In 2021, he joined CSA Steaua București.